How to Use TensorFlow for Image Classification: A Step-by-Step Guide

-Why Choose TensorFlow for Image Classification?
+Why TensorFlow Is Ideal for Image Classification

-Setting Up Your Development Environment
+Setting Up Your TensorFlow Environment

-Before we begin, ensure your environment is properly configured.
+Before coding, ensure your system is ready:

 pip install tensorflow